-More Than 35 Years of Fighting and Winning to Protect Your Benefits
+39 Years of Fighting — and Winning — on Your Behalf!

-Helped restore vital funding to the Social Security Administration, which will help keep field offices open and improve valuable customer service.
+We helped restore vital funding to the Social Security Administration, which will help keep field offices open and improve valuable customer service.
 We also fought to stop a dangerous Balanced Budget Amendment to the U.S. Constitution, which would have required deep cuts to earned benefits.

 Held the line on Trumpcare.
 This legislation would have weakened Medicare, left millions uninsured and drastically raised premiums for older Americans.

 We fought to pass the “Older Americans Act Reauthorization Act,” legislation which sustains programs such as Meals on Wheels and enables older adults to remain as independent as possible for as long as possible.